-Here are a few examples of these convictions in the Bible, along with another of Chautona Havig’s characters who shows what it means to have the courage of your convictions in focus.
+Here are a few examples of these convictions in the Bible, people who show what it means to have the courage of your convictions as your focus.

 One of the best parts about God making each of us to be unique individuals is that each of us will have different personal convictions.
 Or differing levels of passion towards these personal convictions in the Bible.

 Some are passionate about the unborn, holding the Biblical convictions that life begins at conception and All life is precious (See Tempting Tait below).
 They’re likely to be involved in some way with their local Crisis pregnancy center.